Understanding Threadworm Infection in Children: A Holistic Approach

 - Renee Losardo

-- 2 min read
+- 3 min read

 The Antiparasitic Protocol

-Threadworms have a two week life cycle, which shapes everything about how we treat them.
+Threadworms have a two-week life cycle, which shapes everything about how we treat them.
 Rather than a single course of herbs, I used an alternating antiparasitic tincture blend over six weeks.
-One blend for the first two weeks, switching to another for weeks three and four, then returning to the original for the final two weeks.
-This rotation prevents the parasites from adapting and ensures we are addressing each stage of the life cycle.
-All herbs were given in child appropriate drop dosages, which could be added to a little water or fruit juice, making it easy and non intimidating for a young child.
+The protocol involved one blend for the first two weeks, switching to another for weeks three and four, and then returning to the original for the final two weeks.
+This rotation prevents the parasites from adapting and ensures we address each stage of the life cycle.

+All herbs were given in child-appropriate drop dosages.
+They could be easily added to a little water or fruit juice, making it simple and non-intimidating for a young child.
 The key here, as I reminded her mother throughout, was that something is always better than nothing.
 If she could get most of the protocol in on most days, that was a win.

 Supporting Herbs and Supplements

 Alongside the tinctures, I recommended ten pumpkin seeds first thing in the morning on an empty stomach.
 These can simply be ground and added to food.
 Half a clove of raw garlic grated into meals daily was also included for its natural antiparasitic properties.
-Again, whatever she could manage.
-We also introduced thyme tea, which the child already enjoyed, and suggested adding clove tea as well, both traditional herbal remedies used to support the body in clearing parasitic infections naturally.
+Again, whatever she could manage was sufficient.

-For the itching, I recommended applying coconut oil with a drop of lavender essential oil externally at night, a soothing, skin safe option that helps ease discomfort while the protocol does its work.
+We also introduced thyme tea, which the child already enjoyed, and suggested adding clove tea as well.
+Both are traditional herbal remedies used to support the body in clearing parasitic infections naturally.
+For the itching, I recommended applying coconut oil with a drop of lavender essential oil externally at night.
+This soothing, skin-safe option helps ease discomfort while the protocol does its work.

 Diet, Hygiene, and Gut Support

 Dietary changes focused on reducing sugar intake and encouraging plenty of raw fruits and vegetables, particularly carrots and apples.
 Good hygiene at home was equally important.
-Separate towels, frequent sheet washing, and morning and evening showers all help prevent reinfection and are an essential part of any natural threadworm treatment plan for children.
+Separate towels, frequent sheet washing, and morning and evening showers all help prevent reinfection and are essential parts of any natural threadworm treatment plan for children.

 Comments